-The majority of materials used in rotational moulding (or molding) are MDPE and HDPE (although they are commonly known as LLDPE for the rotational moulding process).
 The materials are widely recycled using technology available around the world.
-While most of the recycled material goes into the blow moulding industry more and more products are being developed to put rotational moulding material back into rotationally moulded (or molded) products such as water systems bunding pallets cattle troughs and other "non potable" applications.
+While most of the recycled material goes into the blow moulding industry more and more products are being developed to put rotational moulding material back into rotationally moulded (or molded) products such as water systems bunding pallets cattle troughs and other “non potable” applications.

 These classifications of the material are very important for recycling so they can be classified in the right density range and used appropriately in different applications.
 The majority of rotational molding resins is in a density range of 0.933 g/cc to 0.945 g/cc which puts them in the classifications of MDPE and HDPE.
 The majority of blow molding recycle is in the range of 0.940 to 0.960 g/cc with a fractional melt index.
 It is very easy to blend roto grades into blow molding grades; however the reverse is not so easy and can lead to very poor performance.